Treating Severe Acne – The best Techniques Reviewed

 - Dermabrasion, chemical peels, and laser resurfacing will not make your skin look better before acne has healed.
 And if you have dark brown or black skin, dermabrasion, chemical peel, or laser resurfacing treatment that is strong enough to treat a scar will also leave permanent brown or black discoloration of your skin where the cyst or nodule was.

-- Accutane, Retin-A, Adapalene, and Differin open up the skin, letting cysts and nodules drain naturally.
+- Accutane8, Retin-A, Adapalene, and Differin open up the skin, letting cysts and nodules drain naturally.
 You will probably need an antibiotic lotion to keep the rest of your skin from becoming infected with the material draining from the cysts and nodules.

-- Do not use oil-based concealer, foundation, and layers of powder conceal cysts.
+- Do not use oil-based concealer9, foundation, and layers of powder conceal cysts.
 As soon as the powder wears off, the cysts will be even more noticeable, especially on brown or black skin.
 Conceal cysts with water-based concealer a shade darker than your natural skin tone.
 Add a single layer of foundation and then loose, not pressed, powder.

 - Always let your dermatologist know if you are using any kind of steroids, including the cortisone creams in the drugstore.
 Never, ever inject a cyst on your own, especially not with an over the counter product that may be contaminated with bacteria.